 Everywhere there are traces of human activity.
-Sometimes intentional, but also often with a completely random expression that nobody seemingly has thought of.
-For example, when a silo is the only remnant of a larger structure that has been demolished.
-Who planned it to look like this?
-Who considered it would have this expression when all the other buildings were gone?
-Probably no one.
-But still, there it is.
-Completely languishing and hideous in its non-coherence, telling us about the ones who built it, and those who didn’t tear it down.
+Sometimes intentional, but often with a completely random expression that no one has thought about.
+E.g. when a silo is left behind after all the surrounding buildings have been demolished.
+Who had planned for it to look like this?
+Who would have thought it would get that look when the other buildings were gone.

 Click on the images to see the whole series.